-Votes Against Auditor Ratification and Audit Pricing – Evidence from a Mandatory Ratification Setting
+Votes Against Auditor Ratification and Audit Pricing – Evidence from a Mandatory and Binding Ratification Setting

 Date Written: September 26, 2017

-This paper empirically examines the impact of shareholder ratification of auditors (SRA) voting results on audit fees in a mandatory ratification setting (i.e., Germany).
+This paper empirically examines the impact of shareholder ratification of auditors (SRA) voting results on audit fees in a mandatory and binding ratification setting (i.e., Germany).
 Motivation for our study comes from the widespread implementation of SRA in Europe.
 Furthermore, it addresses calls for research by US scholars on the effect of mandatory SRA voting results and on SRA outside the US.
-We find that an economically significant magnitude of negative votes on auditor ratification is associated with higher audit fees.
-This result is robust to several robustness tests, including change analysis, estimation of the impact threshold for a confounding variable (ITCV), and propensity score matching.
-However, we do not find evidence that significant shareholder disapproval is associated with higher audit quality, indicating that the higher audit fee paid is not justified by additional benefits for shareholders but rather driven by auditors’ pricing strategies.
-We further find that there is no significant association between shareholder disapproval and audit fees when shareholder disapproval is likely to be driven by proxy advisors’ voting recommendations.
+We find that audit fees are approximately 11 percent higher following an economically significant magnitude of negative votes on auditor ratification.
+However, we do not find evidence that significant shareholder disapproval is associated with higher audit quality.
+We therefore conclude that auditors, rather than engaging in audit quality enhancing measures, respond to large shareholder disapproval by focusing on risk and pricing related strategies that drive audit fees.
 Our study is, to the best of our knowledge, the first to examine the impact of SRA voting results on auditor behavior.

 Keywords: mandatory shareholder ratification of auditors; audit fees; audit quality; audit regulation